IgnasiLucas/phylogenies/README.md

 This is a classroom assignment to practice phylogenetic reconstruction with maximum likelihood and Bayesian methods.
 The use of a Github repository for assignments is experimental and optional.
-The purpose is to encourage students to learn git, and to promote good practices in bioinformatics: making your own work easily reproducible, easy to share, and well organized and documented.
+The purpose is to encourage students to learn git, and to promote good practices in bioinformatics: making their own work easily reproducible, easy to share, and well organized and documented.

 The expected workflow is as follows.